sgclasher/agentblueprint/instructions.md

 - ✅ **Scalable**: Easy to add new providers through the admin interface.
 - ✅ **Secure**: All credentials encrypted and user-isolated.

+#### **Task 6.2.1: Implement Claude Provider & Refactor AI Service (In Progress)**
+**Goal**: Add Anthropic Claude as a second AI provider and refactor the `aiService` to be provider-agnostic.

+**Implementation Plan:**
+1.  **Create `claudeServerProvider.js`**: Implement a new provider for the Anthropic Claude API, using `openaiServerProvider.js` as a template.
+It will be designed to receive its API key from the new credential management system, not environment variables.
+2.  **Update `openaiServerProvider.js`**: Refactor the existing OpenAI provider to accept an API key during instantiation, with a fallback to `process.env` to maintain backward compatibility and support default system-wide configuration.
+3.  **Refactor `aiService.js`**:
+    -   Implement a `getConfiguredProvider(userId, preferredProvider)` method to dynamically resolve and instantiate the correct AI provider based on the user's settings stored in the database.
+    -   This service will use the `CredentialsRepository` to fetch the default or preferred provider and its corresponding API key.
+    -   The `generateJson` method will be updated to use this dynamic provider logic.
+4.  **Focus**: This task is focused exclusively on the backend architecture.
+UI for provider selection will be handled in a subsequent task.

 ### **Phase 7: Professional PDF Export (AFTER 6.2 - 2-3 weeks)**
 **Goal**: Generate professional timeline documents with high-quality LLM content.